sc3/cookcountyjail/README.md

 This project has a sister project based on sc3/26thandcalifornia that will use the API.
 Details on this project are XXXX (this is to filled in later).

+# Directory Structure

+* / - top level files, like this one
+* /ccj - website code
+** /__init.py__
+** /templates
+** appy.py - main entry point to application
+** /models - where all of the application code is located
+* /scripts - scripts used to do other activities like scrape Cook County Sheriff's website
+* /tests - tests stored here, both unit and BDD

 # Setting up for local development
 =======